if164ever1/.NET-Patterns/README.md

 The list above is not exhaustive, and more patterns will be added in the future.
 Contributions are welcome to expand the coverage of patterns.

-## Description
-- The Singleton pattern is often employed when you want to restrict the instantiation of a class to a single object, providing a global point of access to that object throughout the application.
-It is commonly used for classes that manage shared resources, such as database connections, logging systems, or configuration settings.
 ## Getting Started
 To get started with the examples in this repository, follow these steps: